aimms/how-to/C_Language/index.rst

 AIMMS Language
 ========================

-This section covers topics relating to programming applications in the AIMMS IDE.
-You will find helpful articles about several common functions in AIMMS.
+This section covers topics related to expressing a model in the AIMMS programming language.
+A programming language defines the limits of what you can express in it.
+The articles in this section familiarize you with the basics of the AIMMS language to get you up and running, and explain the boundaries.

 .. toctree::
    :maxdepth: 1